Introduction to QA TESTING

 Ignoring Performance and Security Testing

-Solution: Incorporate performance and security testing into your QA process.
-Regularly conduct load, stress, and penetration tests to ensure your software can handle real-world usage and protect sensitive data.
+Make performance and security testing a part of your regular QA process.
+Run load tests, stress tests, and penetration tests to ensure your software can handle real-world use and protect user data.

 Not Prioritizing Bug Fixes